-Every company leader wants to cultivate a culture with that “something special” — that perfect combination of factors to keep employees enthusiastic and engaged.
-But what components create a truly great place to work?
+Every leader wants to cultivate a company culture with “something special” — that perfect combination of factors to keep employees enthusiastic and engaged in their work and corporate community.

-Forget the old cliches.
-Creating a great place to work requires a thoughtful balance of supportive management, career development, and meaningfulness.
+Rather, creating a great place to work requires a thoughtful balance of supportive management, career development, and meaningfulness.

 The vision statement of any company should be tied to achievable goals for the employees.
 This way, it becomes a part of the day-to-day activities of all team members.

 Identity, on the other hand is about the day-to-day culture of a company, as well as its public image.
 Notably, it’s the companies who empower their employees to be a part of building the company culture and identity who end up being among the best places to work.